Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Asymptotics for The Free Space Part of

 \subsection{Estimates with $\eta_1\neq 0$}

-In this section we assume that $\eta_1\neq 0;$ in the next section we show that the coefficients have smooth extensions to $\eta_1\to 0^{\pm},$ with uniform error estimates.
+In this section we assume that $\eta_1\neq 0;$ in the next section we show that the coefficients have smooth extensions to $\eta_2\to \pm 1,$ with uniform error estimates.
 To obtain the desired asymptotics, we split the $y_2$-integrals in~\eqref{eqn235.85} into a part with $|y_2|$ small and parts with $|y_2|$ unbounded.
 The arguments are quite different for these 2 cases.
-We now drop the $l,r$ sub- and super-scripts, and focus on the $r$-case, $\eta_1>0.$
+We now drop the $l,r$ sub- and super-scripts, and focus on the $r$-case, i.e.~$\eta_1>0.$